 What is an Informational Meeting?

 Organizations and businesses are constantly changing.
 This means there is a continuous flow of new information coming from all sorts of places.
 If you aren’t getting this information out to your team properly, you aren’t being a responsible leader.
-While some information can be conveyed easily with an email or memo, other information is more sensitive and pertinent to different members of your team.
+You can convey some information easily by email or memo, but other information requires sensitivity and tailoring to different team members.
 When this is the case, an informational meeting is your best course of action.

 An informational meeting has one objective: introducing key information in a dynamic way to a large group of people.
 While emails can get information to a lot of people at once, they don’t necessarily tell the whole story (and can even lead to confusion).
 Informational meetings give you the perfect setting to not only give the facts, but also discuss new developments with the people that it will affect.